-Summer fellows will participate in laboratory animal pathology submissions, as well as see cases from the Maryland Zoo, National Aquarium in Baltimore, and local practitioners.They perform gross necropsies, trim tissues, and assess histopathology.
 Cases are signed out with faculty ACVP Diplomates.
 Fellows work closely with postdoctoral DVMs training in Veterinary Pathology and Laboratory Animal Medicine.
-Their necropsy rotation is two to three days per week, and they are not required to be on evening or weekend call.
+Trainee necropsy rotation is two to three days per week, and they are not required to be on evening or weekend call.
+Summer fellows participate in research projects mentored by faculty pathologists or investigators.

 Qualification

 Eligible candidates must have completed 2 years of the professional veterinary curriculum in an a AVMA Accredited College of Veterinary Medicine.
-The student need not have previously participated in research or pathology activities, but should have completed introductory pathology coursework prior to their fellowship, and have an interest in pursuing research and anatomic pathology as a career.
+The student need not have previously participated in research or pathology activities but should have completed introductory pathology coursework prior to their fellowship, and have an interest in pursuing research and anatomic pathology as a career.

 Application

-1. a letter stating your background, interests and goals,
+- a letter stating your background, interests and goals,

-2. a copy of your veterinary school transcript, with GPA and class rank (unofficial copy is acceptable),
+- a copy of your veterinary school transcript, with GPA and class rank (unofficial copy is acceptable),

-3. curriculum vitae
+- curriculum vitae

 For information on the Department of Molecular and Comparative Pathobiology and other training opportunities for veterinary students and veterinarians, please visit our website at http://mcp.bs.jhmi.edu/ .